docsforadobe/after-effects-scripting-guide/docs/property/maskpropertygroup.md

 The MaskPropertyGroup object encapsulates mask attributes in a layer.

+!!! info
-> MaskPropertyGroup is a subclass of [PropertyGroup object](propertygroup.md).
+    MaskPropertyGroup is a subclass of [PropertyGroup object](propertygroup.md).
 All methods and attributes of [PropertyBase object](propertybase.md) and PropertyGroup, in addition to those listed below, are available when working with MaskPropertyGroup.

 ---